-Can I just start by saying veggie sushi is a load of old shit.
+Can I just start by saying that I hate veggie sushi.
 Bits of raw vegetables wrapped in nori and cold rice tastes exactly how it sounds.
-But it’s getting warm out there guys, freakishly warm and I need something that’s as healthy as sushi but more exciting than a salad, so what about a bento box?
+Shit.
+But it’s getting warm outside and I need something that’s as healthy as sushi but a bit more exciting.
+So what about a bento box?

 “But isn’t that a bit hard?”
-I hear you ask.
+I hear you cry.

-“Err dunno… Lets try it anyway”… So I did and it wasn’t all that hard but you have to be an organised bunny about it and as I feel more elephant seal than bunny these days, I had to pull my socks up…
+“Err dunno… Let’s try”… So I did and it wasn’t all that hard, but you do have to be an organised bunny and as I feel more elephant seal than bunny these days, I had to pull my socks up.

-Now, as a Japanese food virgin I had to buy rice vinegar, mirin, miso and all that jazz but it was all surprisingly easy to find.
-The only thing I couldn’t get in Sainsbury’s was ‘gochujang’ (a type of Korean fermented chilli paste) but it’s not an essential ingredient, if you can’t find it then a couple of drops of tabasco should do the trick.
+As a Japanese food virgin, I had to go out and buy rice vinegar, mirin, miso, all fo which were quite easy to find apart from ‘gochujang’ (a type of Korean fermented chilli paste) but it’s not an essential ingredient.
+If you can’t find it, substitute it for Sriracha.

 This recipe made roughly 4 bento boxes for the week